MediBoss/Mobile-iOS/iOS-13.md

 A new framework used to provide vibration sensation on the iOS device triggered by an event.

+#### VisionKit

+A new micro-framework provided by Apple to scan documents using a view controller of VNDocumentCameraViewController.

+#### KryptoKit

+CryptoKit provides lots of helpful wrappers around tasks like:

+* Hashing,
+* encryption, and
+* Public key cryptography.

 * NOTE * : Some of the informations has been taken from Paul Hudson wonderful article on iOS 13.
 Check it out.